Consensys/verax-documentation/get-involved/governance/governance-charter.md

 attestations.
 It can be used to complement other attestation methods such as NFTs/SBTs/Verifiable Credentials etc.

 Verax is developed as a collaboration between multiple teams within the ecosystem.
-It is developed as an open-source, community maintained project.
+It is developed as an open-source, community-maintained project.
 It is free to use for any dApps that wish to integrate with it and issue attestations.

-As Verax is developed by the community, one of the goals of the project is to develop an open and transparent decision making process, whereby important decisions involve input from all stakeholders, and conversations and voting is held in a public forum.
+As Verax is developed by the community, one of the goals of the project is to develop an open and transparent decision-making process, whereby important decisions involve input from all stakeholders, with conversations and voting held in a public forum.
 As the Verax community grows, governance will naturally evolve, and all stakeholders should have a say in this process.